tortus/csp-reports/README.md

 The "recipients" option in config.yml is passed as-is to sendmail (via Pony), so just separate multiple recipients with commas.

+### Administration Security

+There is no security on the admin site.
+I recommend setting up a password for /admin in your web server, or limiting it to a certain IP range.

 ## Testing

 Testing is easy with curl.
 Replace ```http://localhost:9292/```